ycolagelo/Cryptocurrency-Wallet/README.md

 ![image](screen.png)

-To launch the Streamlit application, type streamlit run krypto_jobs.py.
+To launch the Streamlit application, type streamlit run krypto_jobs.py into the terminal that contains the folder.